polytypic/poc.cml/README.md

     ...))
 ```

+where `sync!` is an operation that synchronizes on a given event and returns its
+result.

-Written this way, the result is obviously slightly more verbose, and we could
+Written this way, the expression is obviously slightly more verbose, and we
-certainly add a bit of sugar to make it more concise, but the key here is that
+could certainly add a bit of sugar to make it more concise, but the key here is
-the combinators `choose`, `wrap`, `pute` and `gete` are just ordinary functions
+that the combinators `choose`, `wrap`, `pute` and `gete` are just ordinary
-that return values that can be further manipulated with other combinators,
+functions that return values that can be further manipulated with other
-stored in data structures and even passed through channels.
+combinators, stored in data structures and even passed through channels.

 See the [examples](examples) for further documentation.